goruck/all/README.md

 # Machine Learning with ALL
 Using machine learning (ML) with ALL seemed to be a natural fit given the amount of data captured by the security system's sensors.
 Door, window, and motion data is continually captured which reflects the movement of people into and around the house.
 Of course, normally this data is used for security monitoring purposes but here the goal of adding machine learning to ALL was to use this data to reliably predict patterns of people movement around the house that would trigger appropriate actions automatically.
 A related goal was to use Alexa to help train the ML in an intuitive and low-friction manner which also fits well with the overall intent of ALL.

 Its important to note that simple rule based algorithms can be employed instead of ML to trigger actions based on the sensor data.
-However, this is really only feasible for the most basic cases.
+However, this is really only feasible for the most basic patterns of movement around the house.

-## R Preparation
+## Background Preparation
 The popular open-source software R was selected as the main ML tool and was intended to be used for both modeling and runtime purposes in order to accelerate development.
 The excellent book [An Introduction to Statistical Learning](http://smile.amazon.com/dp/B01IBM7790) was extensively used as both a learning guide to ML and to R.

 The R software package was downloaded from [The R Project for Statistical Computing](https://www.r-project.org/) website and compiled on the Raspberry Pi since there are no pre-compiled packages available for Raspbian Wheezy.
 The following steps are required to install R on the Pi.